 So Wednesday May 9th turned out to be a perfect day for my last long walk on this Camino.
 It was also my birthday, by chance, and Muxia seemed like the most beautiful spot we could have landed to celebrate it in style.
 Our troupe of six were all enthralled by the view from our albergue’s balcony and astonished that we only paid €13.

-The next day we said goodbye to the others and the three of us spent the day together in Fisterra.
+The next day we said goodbye to the others.
+We took a nice bus ride and the three of us spent the day together in Fisterra.
 Simon and Monique planned to walk the 30 KM to Fisterra that day and Enrique over the next two.

 For Colin and I the next two days in Fisterra were a true vacation.
 We stayed in a modest hotel room with a private bathroom (pure luxury after bunk beds).
 We ate nice food and only walked about the typical 10000 steps you may expect to walk leisurely around a tourist town.
 I even had a very nice massage.